cosmologicon/pygame-text/README.md

 	ptext.getsurf(text, **kwargs)

-`ptext.getsurf` takes the same non-positional keyword arguments that `ptext.draw` takes, and returns the `pygame.Surface` containing the text to be drawn.
+`ptext.getsurf` takes the same keyword arguments that `ptext.draw` takes (except for arguments related to positioning), and returns the `pygame.Surface` containing the text to be drawn.